iantelli/Yasmina-Ian/index.md

 layout: default
 title: Introduction
 nav_order: 1
-description: "Introduction on concepts and conventions used in this document.
+description: "Introduction on concepts and conventions used in this document."
 permalink: /
 ---